 First off, we’ll go right ahead and ask you this – What do you understand by the term ‘security’?
 In the words of WordPress, “security is not an absolute.”
 Meaning, nothing is completely secure or nothing is 100% secure.
 There will always be a risk of a security breach.
 That’s just how the technology works – it’s complicated.

 (picture courtesy: wordfence)

 One reason so many people tend to gravitate towards building sites on WordPress is the plugins.
-There are many essential WordPress plugins which can help a website to shine and rank on the internet.
+There are many essential WordPress plugins that can help a website to shine and rank on the internet.
 Themes and plugins help create aesthetically appealing and feature-rich websites.
 At the same time, vulnerabilities in themes/plugins are now recognized as a major cause of the website hacks.

-Evidently, WordPress works in challenging ecosystem.
+Evidently, WordPress works in a challenging ecosystem.
 We always suggest our readers be as vigilant as possible because the security of your website is a collaborative effort.
 Being one step ahead and using tools like WordPress malware removal and site backup services can come handy if something happens to your site.